blarodin/ESP32-S3-GEEK-Mouse-Jiggler/README.md

 ## How It Works

 The jiggler creates a BLE HID (Human Interface Device) that appears as a standard Bluetooth mouse to your computer.

-Every 30 seconds, it sends movement commands in a small square pattern:
+**Square Pattern Mode** (default):
-- Move right 2 pixels
+- Move right (configurable distance)
-- Move down 2 pixels
+- Move down
-- Move left 2 pixels
+- Move left
-- Move up 2 pixels
+- Move up

-This returns the cursor to approximately its original position while keeping the system active.
+- Returns cursor to approximately original position

+**Random Pattern Mode**:
+- Moves in a random direction with random distance
+- Distance range is configurable (e.g., 1-5 pixels)
+- Returns to origin after each movement

+The WiFi Access Point runs continuously, allowing you to change settings at any time via the web interface.
 The LCD display provides real-time feedback showing the countdown until the next jiggle, connection status, and total activity count.

 ## Troubleshooting